 Armelle de Madre has served as our Chief People Officer since September 2019.
-Prior to joining us, Ms. de Madre held various roles at Arkadin Cloud Communications, a provider of cloud communication services, including Chief People Officer from April 2017 to August 2019, Vice President of Human Resources for Europe, the Middle East and Africa from January 2011 to November 2015 and Vice President of Marketing for Europe, the Middle East and Africa from January 2011 to November 2015 and Vice President of Marketing for Europe, the Middle East and Africa from January 2017.
+Prior to joining us, Ms. de Madre held various roles at Arkadin Cloud Communications, a provider of cloud communication services, including Chief People Officer from April 2017 to August 2019, Vice President of Human Resources for Europe, the Middle East and Africa from January 2011 to November 2015 and Vice President of Marketing for Europe, the Middle East and Africa from December 2015 to March 2017.
 Prior to Arkadin, Ms. de Madre was a Strategy and Social Innovation Director at Schneider Electric France SAS, an electrical equipment company, from June 2010 to January 2011.
 Ms. de Madre began her career at Renault-Nissan Alliance, where she held multiple positions from 1993 through 2009.
-Ms. de Madre received her B.A. in Economics from the Columbia University and her Masters from HEC Paris.
+Ms. de Madre received her B.A. in Economics from the Columbia University and her Master's from HEC Paris.